numbats/numbats-website/content/authors/nick-spyrison/_index.md

 - Graduate student
 ---

-Sayani is a PhD candidate at the Econometrics and Business Statistics Department of Monash University.
-She is focussing on building visualization and statistical methods for analyzing large amounts of temporal data.
-She is passionate about putting to use statistics to solve real world problems and almost always use R to do that.
+Nick is a PhD candidate at Monash University, Melbourne Austalia, researching high dimensional visualization.
+In the same way that shadow puppets project light from a 3D object down to a 2D shadow, you can do the same with a p>3-dimensional data.